RetroPie/RetroPie-Docs/docs/SDLPoP.md

 * Shift-B: toggle hiding of non-animated objects
 * Shift-S: Restore lost hit-point.
 (Like a small red potion.)
 * Shift-T: Give more hit-points.
 (Like a big red potion.)

+Troubleshooting / Tweaking / Saving the game:

+You can change the in-game behavior of this game in the following way:

+Go to the folder: /opt/retropie/ports/sdlpop

+There should be an file called "SDLPoP.ini".
+If not, copy the file SDLPoP.ini.def over it.
+When you open this file you can edit some of the configurations of the game, like from which level onward you are allowed to save the game (default = 3).
+There are many other tweaks possible, the file will explain itself.
 ```